awsdocs/amazon-elasticache-docs/doc_source/redis/supported-engine-versions.md

  Beginning with Redis 6\.0, ElastiCache for Redis will offer a single version for each Redis OSS minor release, rather than offering multiple patch versions\.
 ElastiCache for Redis will automatically manage the patch version of your running cache clusters, ensuring improved performance and enhanced security\.

 You can also opt\-in to the next auto minor version upgrade by setting the `AutoMinorVersionUpgrade` parameter to `yes` and ElastiCache for Redis will manage the minor version upgrade, through self\-service updates\.
-For more information, see [Self\-service updates in Amazon ElastiCache](Self-Service-Updates.md)\.
+For more information, see [Service updates in ElastiCache for Redis](Self-Service-Updates.md)\.

 You specify the engine version by using `6.0`\.
 ElastiCache for Redis will automatically invoke the preferred patch version of Redis 6\.0 that is available\.
 For example, when you create/modify a cache cluster, you set the `--engine-version` parameter to 6\.0\.
 The cluster will be launched with the current available preferred patch version of Redis 6\.0 at the creation/modification time\.
 Any request with a specific patch version value will be rejected, an exception will be thrown and the process will fail\.